-Injury-plagued Patriots hurry to prepare for JetsNew England Patriots wide receiver Julian Edelman talks with the media in the locker room of Gillette Stadium in Foxborough, Mass., Tuesday, Sept.
+Injury-plagued Patriots hurry to prepare for JetsNew England Patriots tight end Rob Gronkowski walks up the stairs to the practice facility in Foxborough, Mass., Tuesday, Sept.
 10, 2013.
-The Patriots play the New York Jets on Thursday in Foxborough.
+The Patriot's are preparing for Thursday night's game against the New York Jets.
 (AP Photo/Stew Milne)

 FOXBOROUGH, Mass.
 (AP) -- Julian Edelman isn't wasting time as he moves on from his strong season-opening performance.
 He quickly shifted his attention from that game against the Buffalo Bills to the next one against the New York Jets just four days later.

 The New England Patriots need his focus to be sharp - and his body to be healthy - as they deal with a growing number of injuries to players who Tom Brady wants to get the ball to.
 So the wide receiver isn't worrying about the short time the team has to prepare.

 ''It affects us the same as it affects the Jets,'' Edelman said Tuesday. ''The more time we think about that, the less time we're preparing.''

 The Patriots will be without leading rusher Shane Vereen on Thursday after he was placed on injured reserve Tuesday with a designation to return.
 He must miss eight games and would be eligible to play on Nov.
 18 against the Carolina Panthers.
 He broke his left wrist in the opener and had surgery Monday, Fox Sports reported.

 The third-year running back was the dual threat coach Bill Belichick hoped he could be when he rushed for 101 yards and gained 58 more on seven catches in a 23-21 win over the Bills Sunday in Buffalo.